 Plain's data model differs from other customer service systems in one significant way: there are no tickets, contacts, or conversations.

 All interactions with a customer appear in their timeline in a single view.
-A customer's timeline consists of an ordered list of timeline entries which can be of many types.
+A customer's timeline consists of an ordered list of timeline entries which can be of different types.

 Reference: Entry Union

 - Workspace: The main tenancy boundary.
-All data is segregated at a workspace level.
+All data is segregated between workspaces.

 - Issue type: A list of all issues your customers get in touch about (e.g. "General question" or "Refund request").
-Can be configured in settings.
+Can be configured in Settings -> Issue Types.

-- Issue: A specific instance of an issue type that has a unique identifier.
-Appears with an open and close entry on the customer's timeline.
+- Issue: A specific instance of an issue type with a unique identifier.
+Issues have an open and close entry on the customer's timeline.

-- Note: A private note in a customer's timeline only visible to internal users.
+- Note: A private note in a customer's timeline only visible to Support App users.

 - Snippet: A text fragment that can easily be inserted into a conversation with a customer.